 we get expression for .
 The solutions are:

 Reversely, given , and of a , the same three

 equations above can also be solved for , and

 The top circuit (a bridged T-network) in the following figure can be converted into either of the two equivalent circuits below.

 Example 0: Model the circuit in part (a) by Thevenin's theorem (b) and Norton's theorem (c).

-Example 1: Find voltage and current .
+Example 1: Find voltage across and current through .

 Any one of the three methods can be used to solve the circuit:

 Assume the currents (left branch), and (right branch)

 all leave the top node, where the voltage is (with respect to the